 For either meter type: To calculate the amount of electricity consumed, record the read of the meter at the beginning of the time period being measured.
 At the end of the time period being measured, record the read on the meter again.
 The difference between the two reads is the amount of electricity consumed.

 Once you have determined the energy used, multiply the number of kilowatt-hours (kWh) by the cost per kilowatt-hour (kWh).
 Visit our rates page to find the current cost per kilowatt-hour (kWh).

-Making notes of any high-energy consumption activity that occurred during the time frame measured (i.e. laundry or cooking, air conditioning/heating, hot water usage, etc.) will give you an idea of what causes your energy use and how much those items are costing.
-Repeat these steps as often as you like in order to track your energy usage.
+Making notes of any high-energy consumption activity that occurred during the time frame measured (i.e., laundry or cooking, air conditioning/heating, hot water usage, etc.) will give you an idea of what causes your energy use and how much those items are costing.
+Repeat these steps as often as you like to track your energy usage.